proxmox/proxmox-backup/docs/introduction.rst

 :Open Source: No secrets.
 Proxmox Backup Server is free and open-source software.
 The source code is licensed under AGPL, v3.

-:No Limits: Proxmox Backup Server has no artifical limits for backup storage or backup-clients.
+:No Limits: Proxmox Backup Server has no artificial limits for backup storage or backup-clients.

 :Enterprise Support: Proxmox Server Solutions GmbH offers enterprise support in